artsy/README/playbooks/kubernetes/app-resource-tuning.md

 https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/

 We scale our apps by scaling out, that is, by adding more instances.
 In k8s, each instance is a pod.
 Pods are managed by a `deployment`.
 HPA manages the pod count of a `deployment`.
-It adds or removes pods in response to pods' CPU utilization (as % of their CPU Request).
+It adds or removes pods in response to changes in workload.
 It has several knobs:

 - `minReplicas` specifies the number of pods a deployment has at a minimum.
 Even if there's zero load, HPA still ensures there is that number of pods.
 - `maxReplicas` specifies the maximum number of pods a deployment can have.
 HPA caps the count at that, even if load is sky-high.
-- `targetCPUUtilizationPercentage` tells HPA to maintain each pod's CPU utilization at that level.
+- `targetCPUUtilizationPercentage` tells HPA to maintain pods' CPU utilization at that level.
 When utilization exeeds (or drops below) the target, HPA adds (or removes) pods, but pod count will be constrained by min/max settings.

 ```
 apiVersion: autoscaling/v1